weltgeischt/recipes/homemade_energy_gel.rst

 *  opt: caffeine *--> aim for 25 mg of caffeine per gel, you can get it as powder or crush pills*

-*  opt: pinch of baking soda
+*  opt: pinch of sodium bicarbonate, or baking powder

 *  opt: pinch of salt